Facts at a Glance

 Canterbury's faculty provide a challenging, enriching, and supportive learning environment.
 55% of Canterbury faculty hold advanced degrees and many have their PhDs.

-Canterbury offers a wide variety of bus routes to help our families with transportation to and from school.
+Canterbury offers a wide variety of bus routes to help our families with transportation to and from school for students in Kindergarten through Grade 12.

 CANTERBURY SCHOOL